Archivictor/Archivictor/README.md

 - 👋 I do data analytics, transform raw data to meaningful data sets tailored for business objectives.
-  Initial data extract in shell
+  Initial data extract in shell,
-  Export to spreadsheet
+  Export to spreadsheet,
-  Construct and normalize data sets
+  Construct and normalize data sets,
-  Further processing with python data frame
+  Further processing with python data frame.

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...